GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 ##### logging.hcl variables
 The logging.hcl file creates:
-* Dataflow job with private worker(s)
+* Dataflow job with private worker(s).
-* BigQuery dataset and table
+* BigQuery dataset and table.
-* Pub/Sub Topic and Subscription
+* Pub/Sub Topic and Subscription.
-* IAM bindings for access
+* IAM bindings for access.

 Please define [BigQuery table schema](https://cloud.google.com/bigquery/docs/schemas) (in the logging.hcl file) based on the log sink filter and Pub/Sub messages format.
 Update the following variables with appropriate values as described.
 * logging_project_id (in commonVariables.hcl): Project ID of the assured workload created for Logging resources deployment.